-Latest scientific research is beginning to show that making small changes to your lifestyle and diet may be more effective, both in the short and long term, than the ‘all or nothing’ approach to weight loss that has preoccupied so many of us for so long this is why Moose and Doc have developed these 5 easy weight loss tips.
-Healthy weight loss, that is sustainable, is what we are aiming for.
+Latest scientific research is beginning to show that making small changes to your lifestyle and diet may be more effective, both in the short and long term, than the ‘all or nothing’ approach to weight loss that has preoccupied so many of us for so long.

 One scientific study by Lutes (et al.), published in the ‘Annals of behavioural Medicine’ suggests that small behavioral changes are just as likely to produce initial weight loss and achieve long lasting results.
 Lutes examined 59 overweight or obese sedentary adults.